Manage Apple ID and iCloud settings on iPad

 iCloud provides you with a free email account and 5 GB of storage for your mail, documents, photos and videos, and backups.
 Your purchased music, apps, TV shows, and books don’t count against your available storage space.
 You can upgrade your iCloud storage right from iPad.

-Note: Some iCloud features have minimum system requirements. iCloud may not be available in all regions, and iCloud features may vary by region.
+Note: Some iCloud features have minimum system requirements.
+The availability of iCloud and its features varies by country or region.

 Sign in with your Apple ID

 If you didn’t sign in during setup, do the following:

 If you don’t have an Apple ID, you can create one.